BRAILLE CHESS ASSOCIATION

 How do we keep members informed?

-By our quarterly newsletter, the BCA Gazette, which is available in Braille, print, large print, audio format and email.
+By our quarterly newsletter, the BCA Gazette, which is available in Braille, print, large print, audio formats and email.

 And by our website: www.braillechess.org.uk